rackspace-cookbooks/contributing/CONTRIBUTING.md

  * Operating systems outside `ubuntu`,`debian`,`rhel`,`centos`
 * We will default to Rackspace provided systems
  * i.e. for ntp, we will default to rackspace ntp servers and fall back to community ones
+* Berkshelf should update to point to github locations for any cookbook dependency
+ * i.e cookbook "apt", github: "rackspace-cookbooks/apt"

 #Chef